 It can be hard for little fingers to keep the shoelaces tight and that’s a necessary part of being able to tie a bow.
 This toy can help keep the shoelaces tight while your child learns.
 It’s great for use in teaching single or double loops.
 The design of the toy enables your child to learn each step needed for tying his shoes.
 The toy can also help your child to practice on his own.

-If you click through on the picture you’ll be able to see actual images of the toy on the shoes themselves.
-This is a cute “take with you” idea so when your child is at preschool or school and their shoe comes untied, they’ll be able to handle it without you.
+This is made of This is a cute “take with you” idea so when your child is at preschool or school and their shoe comes untied, they’ll be able to handle it without you.

 For a child, part of growing up is learning how to dress himself and how to tie his shoes.
-This learning doll can help your child to get a grasp on the basics he needs to know.
-This doll has 5 fun dressing steps including buttoning, buckling and shoe tying.
-The doll helps children advance their fine motor skills and learn colors, textures and patterns.
-Kids love to play with as well as snuggle with the doll.
+This learning backpack can help your child to get a grasp on the basics he needs to know.
+This backpack learning toy has several skills it teaches, including steps like buttoning, buckling, zipping and shoe tying.
+The colorful backpack has room inside so you can take it on the go and pack up some necessities or toys, too!

-I like this one, too – it’s like the Elmo or Monkey dolls.
-So if your kid loves cows, go with a cow!
+I like this one, too – it’s like the dolls with multiple things to master for fine motor skills.
 It’s unique and that’s what’s important – giving your kid a toy he or she hasn’t always had, like teddy bears.

 Tying shoes is important.
 As a mom of three, I’ve been there.
 You want your kid tying as fast as possible.
 Teachers are nagging you because they don’t want to have to tie your kid’s shoes – and with velcro on the market, who needs shoelaces anyway?